 In the context of product launches, the required parts and equipment components have to be available.
-To avoid restrictions in this context, the related processes are continually evaluated and improved.
+To avoid restrictions in this context, the related processes are continuously evaluated and improved.
 In order to secure and enhance the long-term future viability of production facilities, modernization, expansion, construction and restructuring measures are carried out as required.
 The execution of modernization activities and the launch of new products are generally connected with high investments.
-For example, stipulations, plant reconstruction or delays in the ramp-up phase of an innovation or during a product’s lifecycle can lead to inefficiencies in the production process and as a consequence to a short-term reduction in production volumes.
+For example, delays in the ramp-up phase of an innovation or during a product’s lifecycle can lead to inefficiencies in the production process and as a consequence to a temporary reduction in production volumes.
 Late design changes in the development process, for example in connection with new regulatory requirements, as well as quality or availability problems of supplied vehicle components can have a negative impact on production ramp-ups.
 Furthermore, the planned increase in battery production due to the increasing electrification of the vehicle fleet means that initial problems during the production of the various battery types and possible technical limitations on battery lifecycles cannot be ruled out.
 Affected are those automotive segments which are currently launching a new product or have planned a related production ramp-up.
 In this context, it is also necessary to consider dependencies on contractual and cooperation partners, as well as possible changes in regional conditions, which have to be included in the local decision-making process.

-In principle, there is a danger that infrastructure problems, reduced plant availability or the failure of production equipment or production plants may cause internal bottlenecks that would consequently generate costs.
-With the parallel failure of several production plants, the resulting effects could accumulate.
-These risks mainly exist for the Mercedes-Benz Cars segment.
-The production equipment is continually maintained and modernized.
-As a precaution, spare parts are held available as well as, if required, redundant machines are purchased for the production plants that might be at risk.
+In principle, there is a danger that reduced plant availability or the failure of production equipment or production plants may cause internal bottlenecks that would consequently generate costs.
+These risks mainly exist for Mercedes-Benz Cars & Vans.
+The production equipment is continuously maintained and modernized.
+As a precaution, spare parts are held available or, if required, redundant machines are purchased for the production plants that might be at risk.

-Capacity restrictions in the production of batteries, interruptions in the supply chain and possible interruptions in supply by energy providers can lead to bottlenecks, especially at the Mercedes-Benz Cars division.
-At the Daimler Trucks division, there are further risks due to high utilization of production capacity in connection with potential bottlenecks for components for heavy-duty trucks.
-As a result of the expansion of production in the Mercedes-Benz Vans segment, a temporary increase in the workforce and additional shifts in the production plants could become necessary.
+Capacity restrictions in the production of batteries, interruptions in the supply chain and possible interruptions in supply by energy providers can lead to bottlenecks, especially at Mercedes-Benz Cars & Vans.
+Restrictions on certain equipment components in new vehicle models and the lack of availability of vehicle parts at the right time also mean that vehicles cannot be handed over to customers as planned.
 In order to avoid such bottleneck situations, importance is placed upon being able to compensate for capacity constraints through forward planning.
 In addition, supply chains and the availability and quality of products are continuously monitored within the context of managing the entire value chain.
-Supplier management is undertaken for the prevention of risks with the aim of safeguarding production by securing the quantitative and qualitative ability to deliver of the suppliers.
-Furthermore, by sourcing components from other plants, potential bottlenecks can be reduced and can lead to opportunities at the Daimler Trucks division due to rising demand for heavy commercial vehicles.
+Supplier management is undertaken for the prevention of risks with the aim of ensuring the quantity and quality of the components required to manufacture the vehicles.
+The lack of availability and quality problems with certain vehicle parts can lead to production downtimes and cause costs.

 Warranty and goodwill cases could arise in the Daimler Group if the quality of the products does not meet the requirements, regulations are not fully complied with, or support cannot be provided in the required form in connection with product problems and product care.
-Quality problems with components in vehicles from external suppliers and in connection with technical innovations in vehicles may require adjustments that can lead to considerable expenses.
-If such risks occurred possible claims are examined and, if necessary, the appropriate measures are initiated for the affected products.
+Quality problems both with components in vehicles from external suppliers and in connection with technical innovations in vehicles may require adjustments that can lead to considerable expenses.
+Possible claims in connection with such risks are examined and, if necessary, the appropriate measures are initiated for the affected products.
 If the high technical quality standards of purchased components are not fulfilled, this can lead to Daimler asserting claims against the respective supplier.

-The probability of occurrence and possible impact of production and technology risks are unchanged compared with the previous year across all segments.
+The probability of occurrence and possible impact of production and technology risks are unchanged compared to the previous year across all segments.

 Information technology risks and opportunities

-Due to growing requirements concerning the confidentiality, integrity and availability of data, Daimler has defined various preventive and corrective measures so that the related risks are minimized and possible damage is limited.
-These measures are continually adapted to changing circumstances.
-For example, the Group minimizes potential interruptions of operating processes in data centers by means of mirrored data sets, decentralized data storage, outsourced data backups and IT systems designed for high availability.
-Emergency plans are developed, employees are trained and sensitized, and further technical and organizational precautions are taken in order to maintain operating capability.
-Specific threats are analyzed and countermeasures are coordinated at a central cyber security center.
-The protection of products and services from danger caused by hacking and cybercrime is continually developed.
+Due to growing requirements concerning the confidentiality, integrity and availability of data, Daimler has implemented various preventive and corrective measures so that the related risks are minimized and possible damage is limited.
+For example, the Group reduces potential interruptions of operating processes in data centers by means of mirrored data sets, decentralized data storage, outsourced data backups and IT systems designed for high availability.
+Emergency plans are developed and employees are trained and regularly sensitized in order to maintain operating capability.
+Specific threats are analyzed and countermeasures are coordinated at a globally active Cyber Intelligence & Response Center.
+The protection of products and services at the risk of by hacking and cybercrime is continually developed.

 Personnel risks and opportunities

 Due to demographic developments, the Group has to cope with changes relating to an aging workforce and has to secure a sufficient number of qualified young persons with the potential to become the next generation of highly skilled specialists and executives.
-This issue is addressed by measures taken in the area of generation management, which are intended to counteract the effects of personnel bottlenecks by exerting an influence on entrepreneurial activity and consequently on the earnings of the Daimler Group.
+This is addressed by measures taken in the area of generation management that do justice to the scope of the issue.

-Risks and opportunities related to associated companies, joint ventures and joint operations
+Risks and opportunities related to equity investments and cooperations

-Cooperation with partners in associated companies, joint ventures and joint operations and other types of partnership is of key importance for Daimler.
-Along with ensuring better access to growth markets and new technologies, these shareholdings and partnerships help to utilize synergies and improve cost structures in order to successfully respond to the competitive situation in the automotive industry.
+Cooperation with partners in associated companies and joint ventures is of key importance to Daimler.
+Along with ensuring better access to growth markets and new technologies, these shareholdings help to utilize synergies and improve cost structures in order to successfully respond to the competitive situation in the automotive industry.
 Through investments in startups, Daimler promotes innovative approaches in many areas of the Group.

-The Daimler Group generally participates in the risks and opportunities of associated companies, joint ventures and joint operations in line with its equity interest, and is also subject to share-price risks and opportunities if such companies are listed on a stock exchange.
+The Daimler Group generally participates in the risks and opportunities of associated companies and joint ventures in line with its equity interest, and is also subject to share-price risks and opportunities if such companies are listed on a stock exchange.

-Risks and opportunities related to associated companies, joint ventures and joint operations are unchanged compared with the previous year.
+The overall assessment of risks and opportunities related to equity investments and cooperations is unchanged compared with the previous year.